 Waking Sleepy Hollow, a world premiere by Jonathan Yukich, directed by Noah Tuleja

-In this inventive, contemporary adaptation by resident playwright Jonathan Yukich, a troupe of actors tour visitors through the present day village of Sleepy Hollow, New York.
-Soon the spooked guests begin to suspect that there might be more truth to the spine tingling legend than they realized!
-In this thrilling retelling of the classic story, the past clashes with the present, the young square off with the dead and the Headless Horseman rides again!
-Bring the whole family on Family and Friends weekend!
+MHC resident playwright Jonathan Yukich puts an inventive, contemporary spin on this classic legend.
+As the audience embarks on a tour through present day Sleepy Hollow, New York, they soon realize that there might be more truth to the spine-tingling legend than they realized!
+This thrilling retelling of the classic story, clashes the past with the present, the living square off with the dead and, the Headless Horseman rides again!
+Bring the whole family this Family and Friends weekend!

 Thurs-Sat, December 3-5 at 7:30 pm and Sun, December 6 at 2 pm

 Fefu and Her Friends by María Irene Fornés

 This feminist classic written in 1977 by Cuban-American Avente Garde director and playwrite, María Irene Fornés, is set in a country home in 1933, where seven women are sharing their thoughts and feelings while scenes are simultaneously playing in multiple locations throughout the theatre.
 Fefu and Her Friends, “challenges our preconceptions about life and the theatre through boldly drawn women, temporarily divorced from relationships, trying to sort out the ambiguities of their lives.”
 (Jules Arron).

 Thurs-Sat, February 25-27 at 7:30 pm and Sun, February 28 at 2 pm

 Theatre Arts major Jenny Daniels '16 is taking on the arduous taks of writing and directing Hereafter, a masked retelling of Shakespeare's Macbeth.
 Hold on for a bloody exploration of violent love, deeds and ambitions, the fickleness of fate and the nightmarish depths to which even the most noble minds can be dragged.